-- The office has received provisional accreditation by National Association of Medical Examiners (NAME) and is working toward full accreditation by 2019.
+- The office received full accreditation by National Association of Medical Examiners in December 2018.

 - Forensic Pathologists – Board Certified by The American Board of Pathology

 - Forensic Odontologists – Board Certified by The American Board of Forensic Odontology

 - Forensic Anthropologists – Board Certified by The American Board of Forensic Anthropology